What beckons is the creative power of the unknown. ~Ralph Blum

 Instead of simply telling my clients what they may receive in divorce based on family law, I ask my clients to describe their future dream lives.
 It can be a challenging question.
 Martha Beck assures us that we may not always have our purpose and mission worked out completely in our own hearts and minds, but that if we allow the dream to breathe a little, we can see where to start.
 Sometimes it starts with and is supported by, a single thought, mantra, to ground the dream in your waking life.

 When consulting with a client who is trying to assess the damage and look toward the future, I start with some questions.
 If they’ll need to go back to work I ask, “What type of work would you love?”
-If you have to move, “Where would you love to live?”
+If they have to move, “Where would you love to live?”
 I then consult and coach them to do their best to reverse engineer their dreams during divorce.
-If it doesn’t seem like a perfectly smooth transition from marriage, separation, and divorce to dream life, I suggest aiming for a stepping-stone towards the futures they dream of.
-This is why I often return to the analogy of divorce-as-earthquake—life as you know it collapses around you.
-In the process, you have to get out from under the rubble and lay the foundation for a life you’ll love, including where to live, what to do, even how to parent.
+If it doesn’t seem like a perfectly smooth transition from marriage, separation, and divorce to their dream lives, I suggest we aim for a stepping-stone on the way to their dreams.
+This is why I often return to the analogy of divorce-as-earthquake—life as you know it collapses around you, and in the process, you have to get out from under the rubble and lay the foundation for a life you’ll love, including where to live, what to do–even how to parent.

 Reverse Engineer Your Dream into Reality